navigating-stories/orange-story-navigator/doc/widgets/tutorial1.md

 ![](../../doc/widgets/images/storynavigator_logo_small.png)

 ---
-This tuturial is part of a series in which several workflows are presented that demonstrate the usage of the StoyNavigator widgets.
-These tutorials demonstrate how to use the storyNavigator widgets in combination with other, pre-existing widgets available within the Orange platform and how to create output via tables or figures.
+This tutorial is part of a series in which several workflows are presented that demonstrate the usage of the StoryNavigator widgets.
+These tutorials demonstrate how to use the StoryNavigator widgets in combination with other, pre-existing widgets available within the Orange platform and how to create output via tables or figures.
 Each tutorial answers a research question related to the narrative structure and contents of the corpus of stories.
 ---

 ### Step 0: Research question